YashGupta2106/ML_Fiesta/README.md

 # Technologies Used:

--Python
+1)Python
--Flask: For web-based interaction and user interface.
+2)Flask: For web-based interaction and user interface.
--Grok for finding answers from dataset.
+3)Grok for finding answers from dataset.
--IndicWhisper for converting Speech to Text.
+4)IndicWhisper for converting Speech to Text.
--NLLB for translating English to Kannada and vice versa.
+5)NLLB for translating English to Kannada and vice versa.

 # Contributors
 Pranay Kelotra, Ansh Gupta, Yash Gupta